Home - Salad - Raw Asparagus Salad with Peas and Goat Cheese

 • 1 cup shelled peas, fresh or frozen

-• 3-4 radishes, thinly sliced
+• 3-4 thinly sliced radishes

 • 2 cups baby arugula greens

-• 3 ounces soft goat cheese, crumbled
+• ½ cup soft goat cheese, crumbled

 • ¼ cup chopped pistachios or almonds, optional